daviebadger/books/yaml/yaml.rst

 .. tip::

-   It is better to use only quoted styles (double-quoted preferably due to the support for escape characters) for flow style strings to be consistent throughout a document and also to avoid pitfalls when using YAML indicators in the plain style strings by mistake which could cause a syntax error during parsing.
+   It is better to use only the quoted styles for flow style strings to be consistent throughout a document and also to avoid pitfalls when using YAML indicators in the plain style strings by mistake which could cause a syntax error during parsing.

 Block Style Strings
 ^^^^^^^^^^^^^^^^^^^